Welcome to MoneyPantry.com. A money blog established in 2013.

-Although when I arrived here I was practically a kid, I was on my own.
+Although when I arrived here I was still practically a kid, I was completely alone and on my own.
 I did not know anyone, didn’t speak English, and had no money.

-And by “no money” I mean literally no money; not even a single cent!
+And by “no money” I mean literally no money, not even a penny!